fernandezfran/thesis/README.md

 ## Instructions to compile the thesis

-A Dockerfile is provided to compile the thesis in any OS:
+A Dockerfile is provided to compile the thesis in any OS.
+Linux example:
 ```
 docker build -t thesis-docker .
 docker run thesis-docker